Josiah Harlan: Harlan's childhood

 Harlan was born in Newlin Township, in Chester County, Pennsylvania.
 Harlan and his nine siblings—including paleontologist Richard Harlan—were raised in a strict and pious home by Quakers.
 His father was a merchant broker in Philadelphia.

-After losing his mother at the age of 13, Harlan took up reading.
+After the death of his mother when he was 13 years old, Harlan took up reading.
 It was recorded that at the age of 15, he was reading medical books, such as the biographies of Plutarch.
 He also allegedly held interest in advanced religious texts.
 Harlan had a knack for languages, as he was able to speak French fluently and could read in both Greek and Latin.
 Furthermore, he enjoyed studying Greek and Roman ancient history, with Alexander the Great bearing a particular point of interest for him.

 Early travels

 In 1820, Harlan embarked on his first travels after joining the Freemasons.
 His father secured him a job as a supercargo on a merchant ship bound for Asia, sailing from Calcutta, India to Guangzhou, China and back.
-After his return, he fell in love with Elizabeth Swaim, for whom he wrote several verses of poetry.
+After his return, he fell in love with Elizabeth Swaim.
 Soon after, they got engaged and planned to marry after he returned from the voyage to India and China.
-However, after his fiancée married someone else, Harlan vowed to never return to America and used the word solitude several times in his writings.
-He became aloof, developed a romantic loner persona, and became a man of action who lived only for glory.
+However, she married someone else and Harlan vowed to never return to America.

 In July 1824, he enlisted as a military surgeon with the East India Company, despite his lack of medical training.
-The company was about to enter the war in Burma and needed qualified surgeons.
+The company was about to enter the war in Burma and needed surgeons.
 Relying on self-study and some practice while at sea, Harlan presented himself to the medical board for examination and was hired as a surgeon in the Calcutta general hospital.
-In the first month of 1825, he served with the army in Burma.
-Harlan admired the impressive capacity of the East India Company's sepoys, who "consumed nothing but parched grain, a leguminous seed resembling the pea", and yet kept going.
-Owing to heavy losses due to disease and war, Harlan sometimes fought with the Bengal Artillery, acquiring military knowledge that would be used in future exploits.
-Harlan was at the Battle of Prome in 1825, where Anglo-Indian forces stormed the city of Prome (modern Pyay) and engaged in fierce hand-to-hand fighting with the Burmese.
+In January 1825, he served with the army in Burma.
+Owing to heavy losses due to disease and war, Harlan sometimes fought with the Bengal Artillery, acquiring military experience.
+Harlan claimed he was at the Battle of Prome in 1825, where Anglo-Indian forces stormed the city of Prome (modern Pyay) and engaged in fierce hand-to-hand fighting with the Burmese.
 The Treaty of Yandabo in 1826 ended hostilities.